numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons-links.md

 Using [reference links](https://www.markdownguide.org/basic-syntax/#reference-style-links) when you write will keep your markdown readable and avoid repetition.

-Here is the above reference link as it appears in our markdown document:
+Here is the above link as written in our markdown document:

 ```markdown
 The golem carries the lumps of peat south, across the bridge to [1.
 Swamp Port], where it stacks them to dry